totalpave/chromium-crosswalk/docs/linux_eclipse_dev.md

 1. Turn off "Refresh using native hooks or polling"
 1. Click "Apply"

-Chromium uses C++11, so tell the indexer about it.
-Otherwise it will get confused about things like std::unique_ptr.

-1. Open Window > Preferences > C/C++ > Build > Settings > Discovery >
-    CDT GCC Build-in Compiler Settings
-1. In the text box entitled Command to get compiler specs append "-std=c++11"

 Create a single Eclipse project for everything:

 1. From the File menu, select New > Project...
 1. Select C/C++ Project > Makefile Project with Existing Code
-1. Name the project the exact name of the directory: "src"
+1. Name the project the exact name of the directory: "src" (or "WebKit" if you mainly work in Blink and want a faster experience)
-1. Provide a path to the code, like /work/chromium/src
+1. Provide a path to the code, like /work/chromium/src (or /work/chromium/src/third_party/WebKit)
 1. Select toolchain: Linux GCC
 1. Click Finish.

+Chromium uses C++11, so tell the indexer about it.
+Otherwise it will get confused about things like std::unique_ptr.

+1. Right-click on "src" and select "Properties..."
+1. Navigate to C/C++ General > Preprocess Include Paths, Macros etc. >
+    Providers
+1. Select CDT GCC Built-in Compiler Settings
+1. In the text box entitled Command to get compiler specs append "-std=c++11" (leaving out the quotes)

 Chromium has a huge amount of code, enough that Eclipse can take a very long time to perform operations like "go to definition" and "open resource".
 You need